OSHA’s Surprising New Posture On Safety Incentive Plans

-This article was written by our ept Safety Consultant Glen Dulac.
+This article on safety incentive plans was written by our ept Safety Consultant Glen Dulac.

 Always remember that a well-crafted safety incentive plan will bring dramatic results in moving your safety program from good to great.
 Studies show as much as a three to one return on investment, from a good incentive plan.